-\begin{Def}[Newton-Okounkov body] Let $\Delta = \Delta(A, \tilde{v})$ be the slice of the cone $C$ at $k=1$ projected to $\Gamma_\r$, via the projection on the second factor $(k,x) \mapsto x$.
+\begin{Def}[Newton-Okounkov body] Let $\Delta = \Delta(R) = \Delta(R, v, \tau)$ be the slice of the cone $C$ at $k=1$ projected to $\Gamma_\r$, via the projection on the second factor $(k,x) \mapsto x$.
 In other words:

-We call $\Delta$ the {\it Newton-Okounkov convex set of $A$}.
-It can be shown that if $A$ is contained in a finitely generated graded algebra $B = \bigoplus_{k \geq 0} B_k$ (with $B_k \subset F$ for all $k$) then $\Delta$ is bounded and hence a convex body.
-(Note that $A$ itself need not necessarily be finitely generated, although all the examples of algebras we deal with in this paper will be finitely generated.) \end{Def}
+We call $\Delta$ the {\it Newton-Okounkov body of $R$}.
+(It can be shown that $\Delta$ is bounded and hence a convex body.) \end{Def}

-\begin{Rem} Even when $A$ is finitely generated, the semigroup $S$ may not be finitely generated and the cone $C$ may not be polyhedral.
-Thus, in general, the convex set $\Delta$ is not necessarily a polytope.
-Although in all the examples appearing in this paper, the Newton-Okounkov bodies are in fact polytopes. \end{Rem}
+\begin{Rem} Even when $R$ is finitely generated, the semigroup $S$ may not be finitely generated and the cone $C$ may not be polyhedral.
+Thus, in general, the convex body $\Delta$ is not necessarily a polytope.
+Although in most of the examples appearing in this paper, the Newton-Okounkov bodies turn out to be polytopes. \end{Rem}